-All faculty members of the Graduate School are appointed to a primary academic department, which designates their distinct teaching, research, service, and tenure requirements.
+Almost all faculty members of the Graduate School are appointed to a primary academic department, which designates their distinct teaching, research, service, and tenure requirements.
 Appointment to the Graduate Faculty, however, is not made simultaneously with one's primary academic appointment, but is completed through a separate process described below.
-The Graduate School currently contains 21 masters, 13 PhD, five (5) joint masters and two (2) joint PhD programs, and three (3) certificate programs.
-Seventeen (17) of the master's programs, five (5) joint masters or certificate programs, and three (3) doctoral programs are on the Reynolda campus; four (4) of the master's and ten (10) of the doctoral programs are on the Bowman Gray campus.
-Joint programs are offered both at the masters and doctoral levels with the Wake Forest University School of Business, Divinity, Law and Medicine.
-For a complete listing of the graduate programs and the program directors at WFU, please see the Academic Programs portion of https://graduate.wfu.edu/#.
+The Graduate School offers Master of Arts, Master of Fine Arts, Master of Science, and Doctor of Philosophy degrees; dual degrees in conjunction with other schools of the university; and certificates.
+For a complete listing of the graduate programs, refer to the most recent edition of the Graduate School of Arts and Sciences Bulletin..

 The faculty of the Graduate School, operating within the framework of the principles of Wake Forest University, is dedicated to research, scholarship, and teaching in a community committed to expanding the frontiers of knowledge and educating students who will become independent, intellectual leaders in their fields.
 The faculty strives to instill in the Wake Forest graduate students a sense of professionalism, which includes the ethical behavior inherent in their professional role, as well as respect for their colleagues, their field, and for society as a whole.
 The faculty wants students to be critical, independent thinkers and good citizens who are motivated to apply their scholastic efforts to enlighten and improve the well-being of society.
-Our strong graduate programs provide critical support for faculty research, are central for faculty recruitment and retention, are a key means for meeting our educational missions, and provide a vital link for connecting the various departments and academic units of the University.
+Our strong graduate programs provide invaluable support for faculty research, are central for faculty recruitment and retention, are a key means for meeting our educational missions, and provide a vital link for connecting the various departments and academic units of the University.